-- 5. The National Report of the Netherlands was introduced by the Minister of the Interior and Kingdom Relations of the Netherlands, Ms. Liesbeth Spies, who informed that it was the first time that all four countries of the Kingdom were represented, namely Aruba, Curacao, Sint Maarten and the Netherlands.
-Minister Spies noted the great importance that the Netherlands attaches to promoting, protecting and upholding human rights, as demonstrated by the Dutch candidature to the Human Rights Council for the 2015-2017 term.
-She also highlighted the new developments since the last UPR, such as the establishment of the National Human Rights Institute in accordance with the Paris Principles and the establishment, in 2011, of the Children's Ombudsman. - 6.
-Minister Spies emphasized the important role that numerous organizations, beside the Government, Parliament and judiciary, play to supervise observance of human rights.
-The expertise of academics and representatives of human rights organizations is often requested in order to establish a constructive dialogue.
-The UPR is a notable example of this dialogue. - 7.
-In addition, Minister Spies explained that in April 2012, the coalition government of the Netherlands resigned.
-Therefore, the current government, although officially not in function, will continue its work on the implementation of the main policy measures to endorse full respect of human rights.
-Inter alia, guaranteeing the equality of every citizen, promoting integration, fighting domestic violence by punishing perpetrators and protecting victims, combating the trafficking of human beings, protecting refugees and asylum seekers, promoting social acceptance of LGBT-people in society, and human rights education in the Dutch school.
+- 5. Firstly, the national report of the Netherlands was introduced by the Minister of the Interior and Kingdom Relations of the Netherlands, Liesbeth Spies, who reported that it was the first time that all four countries of the Kingdom had been represented, namely Aruba, Curaçao, Sint Maarten and the Netherlands.
+Ms. Spies noted the great importance that the Netherlands attached to promoting, protecting and upholding human rights, as demonstrated by the Dutch candidature to the Human Rights Council for the 2015-2017 term.
+She also highlighted the new developments since the last UPR, such as the establishment of the National Human Rights Institute in accordance with the principles relating to the status of national institutions for the promotion and protection of human rights (Paris Principles) and the establishment, in 2011, of the Children's Ombudsman. - 6.
+Ms. Spies emphasized the important role that numerous organizations, beside the Government, Parliament and judiciary, played in supervising observance of human rights.
+The expertise of academics and representatives of human rights organizations was often requested in order to establish a constructive dialogue.
+UPR was a notable example of that dialogue. - 7.
+In addition, Ms. Spies explained that, in April 2012, the Coalition Government of the Netherlands had resigned.
+Therefore, the current Government, although officially not in function, would continue its work on the implementation of the main policy measures to endorse full respect of human rights, inter alia: guaranteeing the equality of every citizen, promoting integration, fighting domestic violence by punishing perpetrators and protecting victims, combating the trafficking of human beings, protecting refugees and asylum seekers, promoting social acceptance of LGBT people in society and human rights education in the Dutch school.